 So, why do you want to find her a new home?

 You know, I am a nomad.
 Diplomats are nomads.
 We move to different countries every few years.
-Even though it is often said that pets and cats are not particularly attached to their owners, they still require long-term commitment.
+Even though it is often said that pets and cats are not particularly attached to their owners, they still require a long-term commitment.
 Cats can live for 10 to 15 years.
 So, having an animal in your life and taking on that responsibility is a conscious decision.
 And this animal deserves a loving home for those 10 or 15 years.

 I MADE A PROMISE TO HER